 Flash cards are a great way to introduce visual aspects of music learning to your class.
 Elementary students respond well to the clear, simple shapes.
 Download some flashcards for musical notes and simple rhythms or make your own.

-Show one flashcard at a time and ask students to clap the rhythm or play it on simple percussion instruments.
+TASK: Show one flashcard at a time and ask students to clap the rhythm or play it on simple percussion instruments.
 Once your students are confident, try putting two cards side by side to create a longer rhythm.
 Taking this a step further, you can use flash cards to reinforce rhythms that you have already taught using the activities above.